Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 ### Area 18: Egyptology Exhibit
 > [!recite|clean no-t]
 >	 Around the room are various cylindrical tanks based with sand on which sits a plethora of Egyptian themed sculptures.
-A replica pyramid and a larger meaner looking sphinx amongst them with the god Ra and pharaoh's coffin facing each other in the centre.
+A replica pyramid and a larger meaner looking sphinx amongst them with the godSetand pharaoh's coffin facing each other in the centre.
 There is a guard on watch in the southeast corner, an elderly artist working in the northeast corner, and a [[Sphinx Statue]] in the northwest corner.
 >^Area18

 - The sand inside the sculpture tanks makes the *forcecages* more noticeable in this exhibit.